crazycat948/OS-Project-3/devlog.md

 These tests confirmed that the search correctly finds inserted keys even after a root split, and correctly reports when a key isn’t present in the tree.
 With search working, the B-Tree now supports both reading and writing operations.
 The next step is to implement the print command to display all key-value pairs in sorted order using an in-order traversal .

 #5/10/2025 5:00pm
-Today I implemented the print command for the B-Tree, which performs an in-order traversal to display all key-value pairs stored in the tree in sorted order.
+I implemented the print command for the B-Tree, which performs an in-order traversal to display all key-value pairs stored in the tree in sorted order.
 This required recursively visiting each node starting from the root, visiting left children, then printing the current key-value, and finally visiting the right child.
 I added a function called print_tree() in btree.py and used a helper function in_order() inside it to perform the traversal.
 The function reads each node from disk as needed, which keeps memory usage low and consistent with the requirement of not loading more than a few nodes into memory.

 To make this accessible from the command line, I added a new print command in main.py.
 This allows users to run python main.py print <filename> and see all records printed in increasing key order.